fxp-jim/HorizonDocs/Horizon User Guide/VII. Bill of Materials (BOM)/Creating a Bill of Materials (BOM) Record.md

 	 - Click on the **quantity** type box.
 Input the quantity for each source/yield item.

+	💡 Tip: To easily move the cursor to the next field, consider using the up and down keys on your keyboard.

 That's it!
 You've successfully created a new Bill of Materials (BoM).
 If you require further assistance, don't hesitate to contact our support team.